cfcalabrese/deliveries/README.md

                 http://localhost:5000/api/location_tracking/SEZHUK-201218-000183
         }
         ```
-    This POST request will also write the new data to the database.
+    <br>This POST request will also write the new data to the database.

     For adding new data to the shipments tracking data, a similar procedure can be followed.
-    For example, to add a new shipment:
+    For example, to add a new shipment:<br>
         ```
         {
             curl -X POST \